-Beginning the fall of 2019 all Disaster Relief Orientation and credentialing will be conducted online.
+All Disaster Relief Orientation and credentialing will be conducted in small groups facilitated by the local church using online training.
 Advanced training such as chainsaw operator, lead cook, unit leader or chaplain will be conducted in a classroom setting.
 Rather than SBCV conducting 8 or 9 trainings per year, there could be an unlimited number of churches that conduct trainings.

 Untrained volunteers that are able to respond with their church to needs in their community.
 Churches are encouraged to develop a response plan to best use their members in an effective and safe manner.
 Ready Church consultants are available to assist a church in developing a plan.
 Email firstname.lastname@example.org for more details.

-Credentialed volunteers that have completed online Disaster Relief Orientation.
+Credentialed volunteers that have completed Disaster Relief Orientation.
 These are the Yellow Shirts.

 Volunteers that have completed the Disaster Relief Orientation plus unit-specific trainings, Advance Chainsaw training, Unit Leader training or other advanced trainings.
 These are Yellow Shirts or Blue Caps who are assigned roles such as Unit Leader, Lead Cook and other positions of leadership.